 Men’s and Women’s | Ships internationally

-This gorgeous sleepwear range has also been awarded our highest rating – not just for its funky style, but for its outstanding commitment to the environment.
-ALAS products are made from certified organic cotton and low-impact, solid dyes through energy efficient and low waste processes.
-Their factories provide fair labour conditions for their workers.
+We’ve awarded this gorgeous sleepwear range our highest rating.
+Not just for its funky style, but for its outstanding commitment to the environment.
+ALAS make their products from certified organic cotton and low-impact, solid dyes.
+They also create them through energy efficient and low waste processes.
+Furthermore, their factories provide fair labour conditions for their workers.

 Every piece of lovely Notcu sleepwear is made from environmentally friendly certified organic and Fairtrade cotton.
 They’ve also made a public commitment to pay a living wage at the cut, make and trim level of production.
-Noctu’s nighties and separates come in muted shades of sage, quartz and dusky grey.
-Perfect for sleepy eyes!
+Noctu’s nighties and separates come in muted shades including sage, quartz and dusky grey.
+So they’re perfect for sleepy eyes!

-Sorella’s certified organic sleepwear range includes tops, pants, wraps, nighties and even maternity wear.
+Sorella’s certified organic sleepwear range includes tops, pants, wraps, nighties, as well as maternity wear.
 The label’s founder Anna McGregor has a background in international human rights work.
-This is reflected in her use of Fairtrade certified cotton, which ensures strict social standards are met in production and trading.
+This is obvious with her use of Fairtrade certified cotton, and it ensures strict social standards are met in production and trading.
 Best of all, purchasing their clothing won’t make you cry over your bank balance.

 There’s nothing quite as versatile as that chic but simple tee that you can pair with almost everything in your wardrobe.

 Born from brand owner Linda Smyth’s search for the perfect white tee, Bon Label’s products emulate that timeless French simplicity and elegance.
-Their 100% organic cotton t-shirts are perfectly matched with your favourite denim on the weekend or a classic pin skirt in the office.
+They make their t-shirts from 100% organic cotton to perfectly match with your favourite denim on the weekend or a classic pin skirt in the office.
 Bon Label uses no animal products in their manufacturing and has a strong focus on ethical labour practice, everything we like to hear.

 Men’s and Women’s | Ships internationally

 A New York Affair collaborates with local artists to bring you a great mix of NY-inspired graphic tees along with basic white v-neck and crew-neck tops.
-The production team screen-print each t-shirt by hand – all of which are made from 100% GOTS certified organic cotton.
+They screen-print each t-shirt by hand and make them from 100% GOTS certified organic cotton.
 A New York Affair has also been certified by Fairtrade International.